Miskovice: Etymology

 The initial name of the village was Myslkovice.
 The name was derived from the personal name Myslek, meaning "the village of Myslek's people".
 In the 15th century, the name was distorted to Miskovice.

 Geography

 Miskovice is located about 4 km west of Kutná Hora and 48 km east of Prague.
 It lies in an agricultural landscape in the Upper Sázava Hills.
 The highest point is at 469 m above sea level.
 The Vrchlice Stream flows along the southern municipal border.
 Part of the Vrchlice Reservoir, built on the Vrchlice, is located within the territory of Miskovice.

 History

 The first written mention of Miskovice is from 1131.

 Transport

-The I/2 road from Prague to Kutná Hora and Pardubice passes through the municipality.
+The I/2 road from Prague to Kutná Hora and Pardubice runs through the municipality.